Wednesday, April 30, 2014

 The Oddities Surrounding the Murder of George Tiller

-The shooting of George Tiller is a tragic event.
+In May, 2009, the shooting of George Tiller was a tragic event.
 A man lost his life, and others lost a husband, a father, friend, brother, and co-worker.
-My hearts grieves for his natural family and his church family.
+My hearts grieved for his natural family and his church family.

 I cannot presume to know what Scott Roeder was thinking, but looking at his actions and reported history, it appears he somehow reasoned it was acceptable to kill a man, but unacceptable to kill babies.
 Odd, isn't it?
 One would think murder is murder.
 Equally as odd is the outrage and disgust expressed over Dr. Tiller's murder by those who support abortion.
 These folks have somehow reasoned it is acceptable to kill babies, but unacceptable to kill a man.
 I don't get it.